 Susan scowled.

 “Where is er, El Rubio?”
-I said.
+I ask.

 “He starts at six for the evening meals,” said Jack.
 “He is also an adept handyman and with this building, we can’t function without him.
 The electrics are dodgy, the plumbing is capricious, and cracks appear at will and that was only after a week of occupancy.
 Susan and your mum see to the rooms but on changeover days we all muck in with the bed linen, etc.”